-The ACLU of Rhode Island strongly supports this legislation, which would change the maximum prison sentence for a misdemeanor offense from one year to 364 days.
-This one day difference could provide an enormous benefit to some immigrants and their families in our state by addressing a mismatch in the way Rhode Island law overlaps with federal immigration law.
+The bill's second tweak would change the maximum prison sentence for a misdemeanor offense from one year to 364 days.
+This one-day difference could provide an enormous benefit to some immigrants and their families in our state by addressing a mismatch in the way Rhode Island law overlaps with federal immigration law.